Strategic Help with Alimony from Experienced Austin Divorce Attorney Lawyers

 - Property brought into the marriage by either spouse

-- Contributions made by a spouse as homemaker
+- Contributions made by a spouse as a homemaker

 - Any marital misconduct by either spouse during the marriage, including adultery and cruel treatment